Is Costa Rica safe for pregnant women?

 Effect of Zika Virus on Pregnant Women in Costa Rica

 Zika Virus is a tropical mosquito-borne viral infection that has appeared in Costa Rica.
-Zika Virus causes a viral infection that has mild effects on the person catching the virus.
-People affected by the virus don’t know they have it so that is the reason behind the fast flow of the virus in Costa Rica.
+Zika Virus causes a viral infection that has mild effects on the person affected.
+People don’t know they have it so that is the reason behind the fast flow of the virus in Costa Rica.

 Mosquitos carry the virus from the host body and transmit it to another person.
 You can avoid Zika Virus infection by minimizing mosquito bites, staying indoors, wearing shirts with long sleeves, and using mosquito repellants.
 There is no cure for the virus, the only effective method at the moment is taking proper rest, and precautions.